SH11235/suzuya/README.md

 # suzuya

-A merchandise management application using SeaORM, Actix-Web, Tera
+A merchandise management application using SeaORM, Actix-Web, Yew

 ## versions